Heal Wounds Faster – the science

 Most of us deal with burns, scratches or wounds with a band-aid and some curse words.

 But imagine if the healing process really was faster?
 For young people, regular intake of seaweed could help with ulcers, cold sores or the occasional skateboarding injury.
 Maybe we’d live a little bit more on the edge (in a good way, of course).
 But what about that angry red zit you’ve had to pop?
 Imagine if it healed quickly enough to not scar, or ruin Friday date night?
 Perhaps seaweed could be the answer to quick-healing blemishes.
+In our pilot trial for dysmenorrhea, 60% of the participants said their skin healing was faster.

 Heal Wounds Faster if You are Older